A guide to life insurance for drug users from award-winning…

 The policy is valid until the term ends or when the first policyholder passes away.

 Due to the nature of their product, The Exeter don't offer Real Life as a joint policy.

 The Exeter has partnered with Square Health to create their member benefits service, HealthWise.

 Members (or policyholders) for both life insurance and income protection can access the service by downloading the HealthWise app free of charge.

 HealthWise services can be used even without ever making a claim on your policy.

 Like most other insurers, The Exeter includes terminal illness cover as standard with their Real Life policy.

 Terminal illness cover allows you to make an early claim on your policy if you’re diagnosed with a terminal illness and are predicted to pass away within 12 months.

 Once the funds from the policy have been paid out for the claim, the policy will come to an end, and you will not be covered for life.

-Though this early pay out will allow you to live comfortably for your last few months, for example, to pay for a carer or to make adaptations to your home if needed.
+Though this early pay out could allow you to live comfortably for your last few months, for example, to help pay for a carer or to make adaptations to your home if needed.

 The Exeter doesn't offer over 50s insurance, however, this may be a good option for applicants over 50 who have a poor medical history.

 An over 50s plan can be secured without disclosing any medical information; guaranteeing acceptance for UK residents aged 50-85.

-Reassured can compare over 50s plans from a variety of leading insurers, just contact us today to get started.
+Reassured can compare quotes for over 50s plans from a variety of leading UK insurers, just contact us today to get started.

 The Exeter offer all life insurance applicants the option to write their policy in trust.